Mumbo Jumbo (album)

-Mumbo Jumbo is the 17th studio album by English-Australian soft rock duo Air Supply, released in 2010.
+Mumbo Jumbo is the seventeenth studio album by English-Australian soft rock duo Air Supply, released in 2010.
 Two singles from the album, "Dance with Me" and "Faith in Love", became top-30 hits on the Billboard Adult Contemporary chart.
 The band's first studio record in seven years, it was the third album released on the Graham Russell label A Nice Pear/Odds On Records.

-Reception
+Critical reception

 AllMusic's Stephen Thomas Erlewine felt the band "employs some smoke and mirrors on this album, perhaps more than any of their previous albums, dabbling with a variety of textures and rhythms."
-At the end of his review on this album, he call it "their most adventurous records, and one of their best works."
+At the end of his review on this album, he described it as "[among] their most adventurous records, and one of their best works."

 Track listing

 All songs written by Graham Russell, except where noted.